evgenyneu/evgenii.com/blog/_posts/2015-08-01-supporting-right-to-left-languages-in-ios-with-swift.md

 ---
 layout: blog_post
 layout_class: Content--hasImagesWithBorder
-title: "How to support right-to-left languages in iOS 9."
+title: "How to support right-to-left languages in iOS with Swift."
-meta_description: "List of best practices for supporting right-to-left language in iOS 9 apps and Xcode 7."
+meta_description: "List of best practices for supporting right-to-left language in iOS apps with Swift."
 tags: programming
 ---